GeoNode/documentation/advanced/components/index.rst

 GeoNode Authentication is based by default on Django Security Subsystem.
 Django authentication allows GeoNode to manage its internal users, groups, roles and sessions.

 GeoNode has some external components, like GeoServer or QGis Server, which are pluggable and stand-alone services, devoted to the management of geospatial data.
-Those external services have theyr own authentication and authorization mechanisms which must be syncronized somehow with the GeoNode one.
-Also, those external services maintain, in most of the cases and unless specific configuration does not disable this, alternative security access which for instance allow GeoNode to modify the geospatial catalog under the hood, or a system administrator to have indipendent and priviliged access to the servers.
+Those external services have their own authentication and authorization mechanisms which must be synchronized somehow with the GeoNode one.
+Also, those external services maintain, in most of the cases and unless specific configuration does not disable this, alternative security access which for instance allow GeoNode to modify the geospatial catalog under the hood, or a system administrator to have independent and privileged access to the servers.

-Before going deeply on how GeoServer/GeoNode A&A works and how it can be configured in order to work correctly with GeoNode, lets quickly clarify the difference between the ``Authentication`` and ``Authorization`` concepts.
+Before going deeply on how GeoServer/GeoNode A&A works and how it can be configured in order to work correctly with GeoNode, let's quickly clarify the difference between the ``Authentication`` and ``Authorization`` concepts.

 Authentication
 ^^^^^^^^^^^^^^

-Authentication is the process of verifying the identity of someone through the use of some sort of credentials and an handshake protocol.
+Authentication is the process of verifying the identity of someone through the use of some sort of credentials and a handshake protocol.
 If the credentials are valid, the authorization process starts.
 Authentication process always proceeds to Authorization process (although they may often seem to be combined).
 The two terms are often used synonymously but they are two different processes.